-Availability The parameter is only available with a 3D, 1080p or UHD-4K resolution, 3G interface or XIP rear panel.
-Description Defines the interface the EVS server will use with the 1080p, UHD-4K resolutions or XIP rear panels: The 3G-SDI interface consists of a single serial link that provides 2.970 Gbit/s.
+Availability The parameter is only available with one of the following license code active or with the following hardware: code 22 (3G-SDI interface in 1080p) code 27 (UHD-4K resolution) XIP rear panel Description Defines the interface the EVS server will use in 1080p with UHD-4K resolutions or XIP rear panel: The HD-SDI interface consists of a HD-SDI serial link and provides a bitrate of 1.485 Gbit/s.
+The 3G-SDI interface consists of a single serial link that provides 2.970 Gbit/s.
 The 12G-SDI interface consists of a single serial link corresponding to 4 x 3G-SDI links.
 This provides an uncompressed interface for UHD-4K.
 The IP SFP+ connectors with the XIP rear panel.
-Values The following values are possible, but their availability depends on several conditions: HD-SDI: HD-SDI connection for 720p or 1080i.
-It is available with the above-mentioned resolutions.
-3G Level-A: 3G-SDI connection for 1080p, or each 1080p frame of an UHD-4K image.
-It is available with code 22 (1080p 3G) or code 27 (UHDTV-4K).
-12G: 12G-SDI connection for an UHD-4K image.
-It is available with code 27 (UHDTV-4K) with 12G or XIP rear panels.
-XIP: V4X SFP+ connection for IP streams.
-It is available with an XIP rear panel with all resolutions.
-Default value HD-SDI
+Values The following values are possible, but their availability depends on several conditions: HD-SDI: HD-SDI connection for 720p or 1080i available with these resolutions.
+3G Level-A: 3G-SDI connection for 1080p, or each 1080p frame of an UHD-4K image. available with code 22 (1080p 3G) or code 27 (UHDTV-4K).
+12G: 12G-SDI connection for an UHD-4K image. available with code 27 (UHDTV-4K) with 12G or XIP rear panels.
+XIP: V4X SFP+ connection for IP streams. available with an XIP rear panel with all resolutions.
+Default value HD-SDI for all resolutions except UHD-4K 12G for UHD-4K resolution